Best Known For

 Answer questions and see how you rank against other players.Play Now

-Serena Williams, born on September 26, 1981 in Saginaw, Michigan, began playing tennis early, enduring daily two-hour practices with her father at age three.
+Born on September 26, 1981 in Saginaw, Michigan, Serena Williams began playing tennis at an early age, enduring daily two-hour practices with her father at age three.
 In 1995, Serena turned pro, and, along with her sister Venus, enjoyed a run of high-profile victories.
-In 2009, Serena was fined and placed on probation for allegedly threatening a lineswoman, but quickly moved past the incident.
+In 2009, Serena was fined and placed on probation for allegedly threatening a lineswoman, but she quickly moved past the incident.
 After a series of health scares in 2011,

 "I'm a perfectionist.
 I'm pretty much insatiable.
 I feel there's so many things I can improve on."

 Williams beat Agnieszka Radwanska at Wimbledon 2012, claiming her fifth Wimbledon singles title.
-At the 2012 Summer Olympic Games, Williams won two gold medals, in women's doubles and women's singles—her first singles gold medal.
-Throughout her career, Williams has captured 15 Grand Slam singles and 13 Grand Slam doubles titles, as well as four Olympic gold medals.
+At the 2012 Summer Olympic Games, she won two gold medals, in women's doubles and women's singles—her first singles gold medal.
+In June 2013, Williams won her second French Open title against defending champion Maria Sharapova.
+She picked up another U.S. Open title that September.

 American tennis player Serena Jameka Williams was born on September 26, 1981 in Saginaw, Michigan.
 The youngest of Richard and Oracene Williams's five daughters, Serena Williams, along with her sister Venus, would eventually dominate the sport at various times throughout her career, capturing 15 Grand Slam singles and 13 Grand Slam doubles titles.